Dancing Home FAQ's

 Q- Is Dancing Home the same as ecstatic dance?

-Q- Do I need to be a dancer to take this class?
+Q- Do I need to be a dancer to enjoy this class?

-A- No. There really is no right or wrong way to take this class.
-You can move as big or as small as you want to, dance with your eyes closed, curl up into a little ball on the floor, move one arm the whole time or leap around like a gazelle.
-Even if you simply walked through the space to the music the whole time, you would gain some benefit.
+A- Definitely not.
+There is no right or wrong way to take this class.
+You can move as big or as small as you want, dance with your eyes closed, curl up into a little ball on the floor, move one arm the whole time or leap around like a gazelle.
+Even if you simply walk through the space to the music the whole time you would get some benefit.

 Q- What should I know before I begin?

-A- The space is open a few minutes prior to class for participants to warm up as they see fit.
+A- The space is open a few minutes prior to class for participants to warm up, stretch, rest or write.
 Once you enter the dance room, best practice is to leave the words behind to create a sacred container.
 Barefoot or soft soled dance shoes are preferred on the floor.
-No socks (for safety reasons).
 Go at your own pace, take care of your body, drink water, slow down if you need to.
-The dance is continuous movement but can be done as small or big as feels good for your body.
+The dance is continuous movement, but can be done as small or big as feels good to your body.

 Q- How does this practice work ?

-A- When we move the physical body with awareness, the mind, heart and psyche also begin to move.
+A- In a Dancing Home class we are searching for the pathway back towards center, through movement.
+When we move the physical body with awareness, the mind, heart and psyche also begin to move.
 This may bring up physical sensations, thoughts, feelings, images, memories or intuitions.
 Simply let them be, or funnel them back into your dance, moving your body to match how you feel inside.

 Q- What are the benefits of Dancing Home?